How to Choose and Grow the Prettiest Pansies for Cool-Season Color

 Shopping for Pansies

-Healthy pansies are compact, exhibit minimal leaf yellowing, and probably show fewer blooms while in the packs because they're younger plants.
+Healthy pansies are compact, have minimal leaf yellowing, and probably show fewer blooms while in the packs because they're younger plants.
 Despite the lack of color at the time of purchase, these are the plants you want.
-When you find packs that look good, pop a few plants out and look at the roots.
-They should be white, not brown, and should be well developed throughout the soil plug.
+When you find cell packs that look good, pop a few plants out and look at the roots.
+They should be white, not brown, and should be well developed throughout the whole soil plug.

 How to Grow Pansies